RushiLuhar/public-prompts/journal/README.md

 ## GitHub integration
 If a new journal entry is created using Claude desktop and if the [GitHub MCP Server](https://github.com/modelcontextprotocol/servers) is available, the prompt will push the journal entry to the repository associated with the journal.
 If you don’t want to use GitHub feel free to ignore the section.
-Without the MCP server installed, the prompt will not do anything.
+Without the MCP server installed, this section of the prompt will not do anything.